apjaffe/DictionaryAPI/README.md

 Backend for [this repository](https://github.com/erkyz/MyDictionary).

 ## Functionality
-Finds difficulty ratings, definitions, and synonyms of words by DDOSing dictionary.com.
+Finds difficulty ratings, definitions, and synonyms of words by sending requests to dictionary.com.
+Results are cached to avoid sending repeated requests.

 ## Endpoints
 * GET `/get_definition`